Muhammad-Atallah/onnxgurobi/README.md

 # Overview

-The ONNX-To-Gurobi is a Python library that creates Gurobi models for neural networks in ONNX format.
+The ONNXGurobi is a Python library that creates Gurobi models for neural networks in ONNX format.

 The library has been designed to allow easy extensions, and it currently supports the following ONNX nodes: